Madrasa: Higher education

 During its formative period, the term madrasah referred to a higher education institution, whose curriculum initially included only the "religious sciences", whilst philosophy and the secular sciences were often excluded.
 The curriculum slowly began to diversify, with many later madrasas teaching both the religious and the "secular sciences", such as logic, mathematics and philosophy.
 Some madrasas further extended their curriculum to history, politics, ethics, music, metaphysics, medicine, astronomy and chemistry.
 The curriculum of a madrasah was usually set by its founder, but most generally taught both the religious sciences and the physical sciences.
 Madrasas were established throughout the Islamic world, examples being the ninth century University of al-Qarawiyyin, the tenth century al-Azhar University (the most famous), the eleventh century Niẓāmīyah, as well as 75 madrasas in Cairo, 51 in Damascus and up to 44 in Aleppo between 1155 and 1260.
-Many more were also established in the Andalusian cities of Córdoba, Seville, Toledo, Granada (Madrasah of Granada), Murcia, Almería, Valencia and Cádiz during the Caliphate of Córdoba.
+Institutions of learning were established in the Andalusian cities of Córdoba, Seville, Toledo, Granada, Murcia, Almería, Valencia and Cádiz during the Caliphate of Córdoba.

 In the Ottoman Empire during the early modern period, "Madaris were divided into lower and specialised levels, which reveals that there was a sense of elevation in school.
 Students who studied in the specialised schools after completing courses in the lower levels became known as danişmends."

 Mosques were more than a place of worship as they were also utilized as an area to host community transactions of business.
 It was the center of most of a city's social and cultural life.
 Along with this came trades of information and teachings.
 As the mosque was a starting ground for religious discourse in the Islamic world, these madrasas became more common.
 In this context, a madrasa would be referred to as a localized area or center within the mosque for studies and teachings relating the Quran.
 Among the first advanced topics featured at a madrasa was Islamic law.
 There was a premium fee required to study Islamic law, which was sometimes fronted by state or private subsidiaries.
 The topics of this higher education also expanded larger than the Islamic time and area.
 Arab translations of Greco-Roman classical texts were often examined for mathematical and grammatical discourse.
 Since the focus of theology and legal study was utmost, specified law schools began their own development.
 On the theological side however, these remained mainly at the general madrasa since it was more common and easier for the lower-level students to approach.
 The requirement of competent teachers to keep a madrasa up and running was also important.
 It was not uncommon for these scholars to be involved in multiple fields such as Abd al-Latif who was an expert in medicine, grammar, linguistics, law, alchemy, and philosophy.
 The choice of freedom in inquiry was also important.
 Muslim higher education at madrasas offered not only mastery in specified fields but also a more generalized, broader option.